Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

 Cause of breach: The core issue was compromise of a high-privilege minting account’s private key, leading to broken access control.

-Upon gaining control, the attacker directly invoked the contract’s mint function to generate approximately 5 billion GALA tokens, transferring them to their personal address.
-Subsequently, they sold these tokens in batches on exchanges to convert them into ETH.
+After gaining control, attackers directly invoked the contract’s mint function to create ~5 billion GALA tokens and transfer them to their personal address.
+They then sold these tokens in batches on the market to realize profits.

-No smart contract vulnerability was exploited—only legitimate permissions were misused for malicious ends.
+No smart contract vulnerability was exploited—only legitimate permissions were abused maliciously.

 9. Project Name: Mixin Network (Loss: $200M | Date: September 2023)

-Cause of breach: The core issue was storage of private keys in a centrally managed cloud database.
+Cause of breach: The core issue was storing private keys in a centrally managed cloud database.

-Mixin Network claimed to be maintained by 35 mainnet nodes supporting cross-chain transfers across 48 public blockchains.
-Yet the private keys for its hot wallets and numerous deposit addresses were stored—in “recoverable” form—in a third-party cloud service provider’s database.
-At dawn on September 23, 2023, attackers breached that database and extracted these keys en masse.
+Mixin Network claimed to be maintained by 35 mainnet nodes supporting cross-chain transfers across 48 public chains—but its hot wallets and numerous deposit addresses’ private keys were stored “recoverably” in a third-party cloud service provider’s database.
+On the early morning of September 23, 2023, attackers breached that database and extracted keys en masse.

 10. Project Name: Euler Finance (Loss: $197M | Date: March 2023)

-Cause of breach: The core issue was inconsistency in internal asset/liability accounting logic—amplified via flash loans.
+Cause of breach: The core issue was inconsistent internal accounting of assets versus liabilities—amplified via flash loans.

-Specifically, Euler’s DonateToReserve function, upon execution, destroyed only the eToken representing deposited collateral—but failed to simultaneously destroy the dToken representing debt—breaking the system’s collateral/debt correspondence.
+Specifically, Euler’s DonateToReserve function, when executed, destroyed only eTokens representing collateral—but failed to destroy corresponding dTokens representing debt—breaking the alignment between “collateral” and “liability” in the system.

-As a result, the protocol incorrectly interpreted reduced collateral and altered debt structure—producing anomalous asset states.
+Under such conditions, the protocol incorrectly interpreted reduced collateral and altered debt structures, producing anomalous asset states.

-The attacker engineered an end-to-end workflow: first borrowing large sums via flash loans, then repeatedly depositing and borrowing within the protocol to manipulate eToken/dToken ratios.
-Exploiting this logical flaw, the system generated erroneous asset/liability states—granting the attacker borrowing capacity far exceeding actual collateral backing.
+Attackers constructed a full operation sequence around this: first borrowing large sums via flash loans, then repeatedly depositing and borrowing within the protocol to manipulate eToken/dToken ratios.
+Leveraging this logic flaw, the system generated erroneous asset/liability states—granting borrowing capacity far exceeding actual collateralization.

-Having gained abnormally inflated borrowing power, the attacker withdrew funds in batches across multiple assets (DAI, USDC, stETH, wBTC), completing everything in single transactions and repeating the process to maximize gains—ultimately causing ~$197 million in losses.
+With abnormally inflated borrowing power, attackers withdrew funds in batches across multiple assets (DAI, USDC, stETH, wBTC), completing everything in single transactions and amplifying gains across repeated operations—ultimately causing ~$197 million in losses.

 1. Project Name: Hyperbridge (Loss: ~$2.5M | Date: April 2026)

-Cause of breach: The core issue was a flaw in the Token Gateway’s proof verification logic.
+Cause of breach: The core issue was defective proof verification logic in the Token Gateway.

-The attacker exploited missing input validation in Merkle Mountain Range (MMR) proof verification to forge an invalid cross-chain proof that the system mistakenly accepted as valid.
-This granted them administrative control over the Ethereum bridged DOT contract, enabling them to mint ~1 billion counterfeit bridged DOT tokens and dump them on DEXs.
+Attackers exploited missing input validation in Merkle Mountain Range (MMR) proof verification to forge an invalid cross-chain proof that the system erroneously accepted as valid.
+This granted them administrative control over Ethereum’s bridged DOT contract, enabling them to mint ~1 billion counterfeit bridged DOT tokens and dump them on DEXes.

 The attack also impacted DOT pools on Ethereum, Base, BNB Chain, and Arbitrum.
-Official estimates of initial losses (~$237,000) were later revised upward to ~$2.5 million.
+Official loss estimates were revised from an initial ~$237,000 to ~$2.5 million.

 2. Project Name: Venus Protocol (Loss: ~$3.7M–$5M | Date: March 2026)

-Cause of breach: The core issue was bypassable supply cap validation, compounded by manipulation of exchange rate calculation logic.
+Cause of breach: The core issue was bypassable supply cap checks combined with manipulable exchange rate calculations.

-Specifically, Venus calculated market funds by reading true balances directly via balanceOf(); however, supply cap enforcement occurred only during mint() calls.
+Specifically, Venus computed market funds by directly reading contract balances via balanceOf(); however, supply cap enforcement occurred only during mint() calls.

-Attackers circumvented mint() entirely by directly transferring underlying ERC-20 assets into the vToken contract—thus evading supply cap checks.
+Attackers circumvented mint() entirely by directly transferring underlying assets (ERC-20 transfers) into vToken contracts—thus evading supply cap checks.

-Under this condition, the attacker’s existing collateral appeared vastly more valuable—granting them disproportionately high borrowing capacity.
+Under this condition, attackers’ existing collateral value was amplified—granting disproportionately high borrowing capacity.

-The attacker then exploited this inflated collateral value in repeated borrow → pump → reborrow loops, extracting multiple assets from the protocol and ultimately causing ~$5 million in losses.
+They then exploited this inflated collateral value in repeated borrow → pump price → borrow cycles, extracting multiple assets from the protocol—ultimately causing ~$5 million in losses.

 3. Project Name: Resolv Labs (Loss: ~$23M–$25M | Date: March 2026)

-Cause of breach: The core issue was compromise of a critical signing private key—and absence of on-chain minting limits.
+Cause of breach: The core issue was compromise of a critical signing private key—and absence of minting caps in on-chain contracts.

-Resolv’s USR minting relied on an off-chain service: users submitted requests, which were then signed by a system holding a privileged private key (SERVICE_ROLE), before being executed by the contract.
+Resolv’s USR minting flow relied on an off-chain service: users submitted requests, which were signed by a system holding a privileged private key (SERVICE_ROLE), and finally executed by the contract.

-But the contract performed only signature validation—not reasonableness checks on minted amounts—and imposed no collateral ratio, oracle price, or maximum minting limits.
+But the contract only verified “was the signature valid?”—not “was the mint amount reasonable?”—and enforced no collateral ratio, oracle price checks, or maximum mint limits.

-Attackers breached the project’s cloud infrastructure and stole this signing key—enabling them to generate valid signatures at will.
+Attackers breached the project’s cloud infrastructure and stole this signing key—giving them full ability to generate valid signatures at will.

-These uncollateralized USR tokens were quickly swapped into other stablecoins and ultimately converted to ETH—funds were gradually withdrawn, while massive new supply caused USR to depeg sharply.
+These unbacked USR tokens were rapidly swapped into other stablecoins and ultimately ETH, with funds gradually withdrawn—while massive new supply caused USR to depeg sharply.

 4. Project Name: Saga (Loss: ~$7M | Date: January 2026)

-Cause of breach: The core issue was a flaw in the EVM precompile bridge’s validation logic.
+Cause of breach: The core issue was defective validation logic in the EVM precompile bridge.

-SagaEVM used an Ethermint-based EVM implementation containing an undiscovered vulnerability affecting cross-chain bridge transaction validation.
+SagaEVM used an Ethermint-based EVM implementation containing an undetected vulnerability affecting cross-chain bridge transaction validation.

-Once validation was bypassed, the system treated these fabricated messages as legitimate cross-chain operations—and minted corresponding stablecoins accordingly.
-Without real collateral backing, attackers could mint stablecoins costlessly and swap them for real assets within the protocol.
+Once validation was bypassed, the system treated forged messages as legitimate cross-chain operations and minted corresponding stablecoins accordingly.
+Without real collateral backing, attackers could mint unlimited stablecoins costlessly—and swap them for real assets in the protocol.

-Ultimately, protocol funds were persistently drained, the stablecoin depegged, and ~$7 million in assets were withdrawn.
+Ultimately, protocol funds were persistently drained, stablecoins depegged, and ~$7 million in assets were withdrawn.

 5. Project Name: Solv (Loss: ~$2.5M | Date: March 2026)